Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

+Building on these foundations, this paper aims to address the lack of results for first-order MFGs with Neumann boundary conditions in a time-dependent setting.
+A fundamental difficulty is the absence of a compactness result due to the term $-u_t$ that precludes using the methods developed for the stationary case.
+To our knowledge, this is the first work to examine this problem rigorously.

-Our work is motivated by crowd models where boundary conditions play a crucial role.
-For example, consider crowd entry into venues like open-air concerts or stadiums where agents enter at a specific rate.
-These scenarios can be modeled using Neumann boundary conditions for the population density.
+For instance, consider crowd entry into venues like open-air concerts or stadiums.
+In these situations, agents enter the domain (the venue) at a specific rate, which can be modeled using Neumann boundary conditions to represent the inflow of population density.
+By adjusting these boundary conditions, we can model various real-world crowd scenarios, such as managing crowd control or optimizing the flow of people into a stadium.
 In particular, we examine the following problem.